-Birdwood Street is named after Sir William Birdwood who was in command of the ANZAC forces from 1914 almost until the end of the war.
+Birdwood Street is named after Sir William Birdwood (1865-1951) who was in command of the ANZAC forces from 1914 almost until the end of the war.

-He was born in Bombay, had served in the Indian Army and was a protégé of Kitchener.
-He was not in command at Gallipoli, but has had some queries raised since about his abilities and has been blamed for ANZAC defeats in 1916-17.
+During the Great War, Birdwood commanded the Australian and New Zealand Army Corps (the ANZACs), had some queries raised about his abilities and was blamed for ANZAC defeats in 1916-17.
 Known to the troops as Birdy, there have also been accusations that his affection for the ANZAC troops was a put on, and that he feared their democratic nature, however he received fifteen British and Foreign honours, was created a Baronet and granted £10,000 by Parliament.